xitska/collat/README.md

 If you're in need of something to do and would like to help, a couple things need to be done:
 - Overhaul build system, to simplify building and dependencies
 - Port to earlier OS versions (namely 4478)
-- Embedding a lightweight interpreter, possibly lua?
+- Embedding a lightweight interpreter, possibly Lua?

 If you'd like any extra information to aid contribution, don't hesitate to get in touch :)